DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/dashboard-item-settings/date-filter.md

 ![](../../../images/datefilter-web-data-binding.png)

-For details, see the [Binding Dashboard Items to Data](../binding-dashboard-items-to-data.md) topic.
+For details, see the [Bind Dashboard Items to Data](../bind-dashboard-items-to-data.md) topic.

 ## Date Picker